 2. Buy Toiletries On Location

 Many travelers seem to forget that basic toiletries are universal.
 While your destination may not have your favorite brand of toothpaste, deodorant, shampoo, razor, etc., you’re bound to find products that will do the job.
-Go toiletry shopping at a local store once you arrive to save room in your bag—you may find that prices are cheaper, too.
+Go toiletry shopping at a local store once you arrive, which is an excellent way to save room and downsize your packing—you may find that prices are cheaper, too.
 If you absolutely can’t part with a specific item, try to buy it in a travel or sample size.

 3. Roll More, Fold Less